HKUDS/SSLRec/README.md

 ```
 python main.py --model LightGCN
 ```
 This script will run the LightGCN model on the yelp datasets.

 The training configuration of the LightGCN model is stored in [lightgcn.yml](https://github.com/HKUDS/SSLRec/blob/main/config/modelconf/lightgcn.yml), and you can modify the values in it to obtain different training effects.
+You can also replace LightGCN with other implemented models listed in [Models]().

 For acquainted users who wish to learn more, read the [User Guide](), which explains the concepts and usage of SSLRec in much more details, including:
 + Architecture design of SSLRec framework